 Started in 1972 as an ice cream shop, Chocolate Factory now has eight locations in Brookfield, Cedarburg, Delafield, Hartland, Oak Creek, Oconomowoc, Pewaukee and West Bend (we were sad to see the Prospect Avenue and Shorewood shops close).
 The business is as famous for its sub sandwiches as it is for its chocolate, vanilla and Blue Moon.
 Chocolate Factory makes the sub rolls in batches all day long, so they are always fresh and usually still warm.
 Classic subs like the Phoenix and the ham and cheese are made with locally sourced meats and cheeses and there’s something extra rich and creamy about their mayo – aptly called “special mayonnaise” on their menu – and the signature shake of oregano really adds personality to these delectable sandwiches.
 Plus, the environments are old timey and give off a strong wholesome, nostalgic vibe.
 Check out the full menu here.

-Cousins, like Chocolate Factory, opened in 1972 after the owners, natives of Philadelphia, began to miss an East Coast style of sandwich.
+Cousins, like Chocolate Factory, opened in 1972 after the owners, natives of Atlantic City, began to miss an East Coast style of sandwich.
 The first location was at 60th Street and Silver Spring Drive.
 Today, there are more than 100 eateries in Wisconsin, Illinois and Indiana.
-Cousins has built their business around their bread with their tagline “Better Bread.
+Cousins has built their business around their bread with their famous tagline “Better Bread.
 Better Subs” and for many, the bread is what keeps them dedicated to the brand.
-Originally, they offered traditional Italian bread (which is still the go-to of many diners) but also offer pretzel, Parmesan asiago, garlic herb and multigrain.
+Originally, they offered traditional Italian bread (which is still the go-to of many diners) but also offer Parmesan asiago, garlic herb and multigrain.
 To find a nearby Cousins, go here.

 Gold Coast Subs